Chart Color Schemes

 Infrastructure

-Nanango has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Nanango has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects that may impact this region: Nanango Solar Farm, Nanango Town Centre Revitalisation, South Burnett Energy Centre, and Nanango Residential Estate Stage 2.
-These are the key projects with potential relevance to the area.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch identified four projects that could impact the region: Nanango Solar Farm, Nanango Town Centre Revitalisation, South Burnett Energy Centre, and Nanango Residential Estate Stage 2.
+The following details these key projects.

 Professional plan users can use the search below to filter and access additional projects.